Year

 The focus for this lake will be to produce a Australian Bass, Golden Perch and Saratoga fishery.

 Fingerlings are sourced from various sources around southern Queensland.
-The fish are delivered by accredited fish breeders in purpose built transport tankers,
+The fish are delivered by accredited fish breeders in purpose-built transport tankers,

 In 2008, PRFMA members made four trips to collect stock, the longest trip was over a thousand kilometers and required a couple of days of travel, harvesting and distribution to collect some prime southern strain Saratoga.
 Even though wet, tired and dirty our guys bought back the basis of a breeding population which we hope will make Kurwongbah a fine Saratoga fishery in the years to come.